-In F. Soult Fitzgerald's novel The Great Gatsly. the protogonist Jay Batsby chooses to mislead others throughout the course of the plot in order to conceal his true identity and achieve his dreams of winning back Daisy.
-Gateby's aftempts to concent the true source of his newfound wealth and his true identity in order to achieve his dreams and his ultimate demise = emphasize the everarching theme of the torruption of the American Dream.
+In Proposition to the proposition "The original" It Nich the narrater of The Great butsby said once that, He believed in the green light, the organite toture by your by year recedes before us," It is this good that Although this goode is referred to batsby's hope that one day Dasy will be his - it also connects the power of deception ore may have The green light represents hope, an untangible idea that no character in this novels was able to hold on too The same 115ht represents then the America Dream # 34 the protagonist Jay Batsly chooses to mislead others throughout the course of the plot in order to conceal his true identity and achieve his dreams of winning back Daisy.
+Gatsly's aftempts to conceal the true source of his newfound wealth and his true identity in order to achieve his dreams and his ultimate demise = emphasize the exerarching theme of the demise to the notion of the American

-Throughout the entirety of the novel, batchy tries to hide the source of his wealth.
-As a resident of West Egg, batchy is characterized to be part of the "new wealth", individuals who achieved financial everess within their own lifetimes and not through familial wealth to unlike the to containe residents of East Egg.
-He hosts extravagant parties on a weekly basis and the entire community of upper class people attends.
-However, despite their weekly aftendance no one seems to have med batsky nor knows the source of his wealth.
-At each of theso parties there are conversations regarding the source of his maney, and all of the attendees have rather far-fetched speculations of where it could have come Write in the box the number of the question you are answering from.
+Write in the box the number of the question you are answering on this page as it is designated in the exam.
+3 SSI from.
 Most incredibly wealthy individuals are proved of their accomplishments and pot are thus, fairly open about how they got their money; therefore, the complete lack of the public knowledge of the how batchy got his money attitute demonstrates his intent of misleading the public.
 Similarly, he all and Nick are often interrupted due to random phone calls from all across the country.
-Despite their reemingly close friendship, butshy just leaves and comes back with no other explanation every time this occurs.
+Despite their reemingly close friendship, batchy just leaves and comes back with no other explanation every time this occurs.
 It is later revealed that through Nick's meeding of Meyer Wolfshime Hat Gatoby has galaced money through illicit activity. but even then, A it is not fully revealed. 田 Gatsby's constant attempts to # conceal where how he really gained his money even towards from Nick, his closerd friend, reveal his deceiving nature.
 In addition to the source of his wealth, Jay batchy also concents his true identity.
 Toy Catchy later Front revenls to Nick that his netual name is not actually Jay Gatsby and then explains his secret personal history.
 He tome from a poor tanity rural family and had aftended St. Olaf's College before he dropped out and became toxelved with a weatthy a part of the army.
 During his service, he meets Dairy, and they have a relationship.
 Dospite their positionate love for one another, they cannot remain together due to his Alower class.
 After they part ways, he becomes involved with a wealthy mariner who ultimately entalyzed the development of his great wealth.
 Through this personal hinter the explanation of this personal history, it is revealed that the metitics behind developed his gaining of would had been purely motivated by his love for Dairy.
 He had hoped to gain wealth and increase his social standing so that they could be together.
 In doing so, he had to change his identity and conceal the true source of his wealth.
-He populo surprise Daily formal his I don't ity and supplie Daley
+He populo surprise Daily from his I dentity and respect Dally